 1. CIVIC CAMPUS AMPHITHEATER

 Bringing people together to share inspiring musical performances and creative showcases, the amphitheater will serve as our cultural center, nestled between the neighborhood pond and rolling green hills.
-The amphitheater project will provide space for food truck parking and seat up to 300 attendees with lawn space for additional seating.
+The amphitheater project will provide space for food truck parking and lawn seating.
 Private rentals will also be available.

 2. RACCOON RIVER PARK BOATHOUSE